neurogym/neurogym/docs/envs.md

 stimulus : truncated_exponential [1000, 500, 1500]

-end_of_trial : constant 100

-noise : standard deviation of background noise (def: 1)
+stim_dur : Stimulus duration (def: 100, ms)

 delay : If not None indicates the delay, from the moment of the start of the stimulus period when the actual stimulus is presented.
 Otherwise, the delay is drawn from a uniform distribution (def: None)

-stim_dur : Stimulus duration (def: 100, ms)
+noise : standard deviation of background noise (def: 1)

 ### GNG task ###